shortdark/socket/README.md

     // The distance in pixels between data points on the X-axis
     $socket->separator = 1.5;

-    // The number of iterations on the Y-axis
+    // The number of horizontal lines
     $socket->iterations = 10;

     // The color of each line